letsflow/letsflow/README.md

     goto: (done)
 ```

-The scenario models a process as a fine state machine.
-The actors are persons, organizations or systems that are allowed
-to participate on the process by performing actions.
-Which actions can be performed depends on the current state of the
-process.
-After an action has been, the process will transition to a different state.
+The *scenario* models a *process* as a fine-state machine.
+The *actors* are persons, organizations, or systems that can participate in the process by performing *actions*.
+Which actions can be performed depends on the current *state* of the process.
+By executing an action, the process can *transition* to a different state.

 ### [Read the documentation](https://www.letsflow.io/)